siberianfox/tinygwiki/Connecting-TinyG.md

 3. Hit OK to leave the Options menu

 3. Hit the "Connect" button.
 Enter a few carriage returns; you may get some prompting action.
 If not, hit the reset button on the TinyG.
-You should see some JSON startup messages wrapped in JSON curly braces like this"
+You should see some JSON startup messages wrapped in JSON curly braces something like this:
 <pre>
 {"r":{"fb":371.030,"fv":0.950,"hv":7.000,"id":"9H3583-RMP","msg":"Loading configs from EEPROM","f":[1,15,0,8891]}}
 {"r":{"fb":371.030,"fv":0.950,"hv":7.000,"id":"9H3583-RMP","msg":"SYSTEM READY","f":[1,0,0,8820]}}